 Born in Ballymena, County Antrim, Ireland, in 1753, McHenry is better-known today for the fort that was later named after him in Baltimore.
 McHenry was educated in Ireland and came to America in his late teens, with his family soon following him over.

 McHenry continued his education at Newark Academy in Delaware and studied medicine for two years with Dr. Benjamin Rush in Philadelphia.
 He also was on General George Washington’s staff and he served at Valley Forge, and with the Marquis de Lafayette.

 Unfortunately, a family illness kept McHenry away from much of the Constitutional Convention.
 McHenry later served as Secretary of War for Presidents Washington and Adams.

 Butler moved to South Carolina when he married into a wealthy family.
-He became a planter and a local political leader, and he was elected to represent South Carolina at the Constitutional Convention.
+He became a planter and a local political and militia leader, and he was elected to represent South Carolina at the Constitutional Convention.
 Once there, Butler attended most of the sessions in Philadelphia and he was part of the James Madison-James Wilson caucus.
 Butler also supported slavery in the South.

 Fitzsimons started a mercantile career in Philadelphia and he went into business with one of his brothers-in-law.
 Their firm, George Meade and Company, was one of the leading commercial houses in Philadelphia.
 He also supported the revolutionary cause and paid for supplies to help in the fight against the British.

-After the war, Fitzsimons served in the Continental Congress and while he attended the Constitutional Convention as a delegate from Pennsylvania, he was not involved in the proceedings.
+After the war, Fitzsimons served in the Continental Congress and while he attended the Constitutional Convention as a delegate from Pennsylvania and active in the debates.
 After the convention, Fitzsimons served three terms in the U.S. House, until he went back to his private life.